- We provide exceptional written and oral advocacy at every level of litigation.

 Cases & Deals

 While trial attorneys properly focus on winning the trial, appellate attorneys focus on the larger goal of winning the case.
-The Appellate Practice Group provides exceptional written and oral advocacy at every level of litigation.
+The Appellate Group provides exceptional written and oral advocacy at every level of litigation.
 In addition to its traditional function of handling appeals, the group serves our clients by becoming involved in their most difficult and complex cases at the early stages of litigation.
 The group routinely provides assistance with developing litigation strategy, drafting dispositive motions, monitoring trials, and crafting post-trial motions.
 The group enjoys a well-earned reputation for creative, nuanced, and thorough legal analysis, and is frequently at the forefront of developing areas of the law.